-Wearing a rather worried looking frown, a man sits at a table holding a perfectly depicted alto recorder of late-baroque design, left hand uppermost.
+Wearing a rather worried looking frown, a man sits at a table holding a perfectly depicted alto recorder of late-baroque design.
 Before him are some books, an open musical score, and a violin.

 Hendrik de Blinde (1728-1810), was deputy secretary of the municipality of Hilversum for many years.
 This portrait was painted by his grandson, Jan van Ravenswaay.
-During the great fire in 1766 that reduced part of Hilversum to ashes, Hendrik played a heroic role, entering the courthouse next to the village church and saving important documents.
+During the great fire that reduced part of Hilversum to ashes in 1766, Hendrik played a heroic role, entering the courthouse next to the village church and saving important documents.